Days: 0 - 5

 Monday, August 26, 2024

-Our final group activity of the day was a boat tour of the Hamburg Harbor.
-Hamburg is one of the busiest and important harbors in all of Europe.
-Our tour was narrated by our guide Helge.
-It's a much different perspective from the tour boat then simply walking along the shore or even the balcony of the Opera House.
+Our final group activity of the day was a boat tour of Hamburg Harbor, one of the busiest and most important harbors of Europe.
+Our guide, Helge, narrated our tour.
+It's a much different perspective than walking along the shore or even from the balcony of the Opera House.

-We started by going into the inner harbor (Binnenhafen) in amounst the old warehouses.
-We learned that they were now being used by a host of businesses (including the Minature Museum we visited ...more above), offices, and appartments.
-Out into the harbor we were treated to a close encouncter with a Cosco cargo ship.
-We've all probably seen pictures of these ships, but getring close-up really brought home their huge size.
-Not something you can see from the shore.
+The tour started by going into the inner harbor (Binnenhafen) in the canals amongst the old warehouses.
+We learned many businesses were now using them (including the Minature Museum we visited ...more above), offices, and apartments.
+Out into the harbor, we were treated to a close encounter with a Cosco cargo ship.
+We've all probably seen pictures of these ships, but getting close-up brought home their huge size—not something you can see from the shore.

 Monday, August 26, 2024

-On our final afternoon in Hamburg we decided to visit a very unique attraction...a WWII Flak Bunker.
-Unfortunately, the only way to get to the observation level was a very long set of stairs.
-So the only photos we have are of the outside.
-But that wasn't really our goal.
-We just wanted to see the bunker up-close.
-We first caught site of the bunker while on the steeple of St. Michael's.
+On our final afternoon in Hamburg, we visited a unique attraction...a WWII Flak Bunker.
+Unfortunately, a very long set of stairs was the only way to get to the observation level.
+So, the only photos we have are of the outside.
+But that wasn't our goal.
+We just wanted to see the bunker up close.
+We first caught sight of the bunker while on the steeple of St. Michael's.
 Getting close to it was well worth the trip.
 Wow!
 It is huge.
-Now imagine the labor (allbeit slave labor) which it took to build it.
-Every yard of concrete had to be mixed and then hailed to up it's final placement.
-Remember the walls are 1.5 feet thick and 125 feet tall.
+Imagine the labor (albeit slave labor) it took to build.
+Every yard of concrete had to be mixed and hailed to its final placement.
+Remember, the walls are 11.5 feet thick and 125 feet tall.
 That's a lot of concrete to mix and hail!

 Background from Wikipedia